DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 Database fallback allows the authentication of local database users if **LDAP connectivity is not present**, or **an LDAP user cannot be found**.

-To enable this feature, you must define a `fallback` array inside of the credentials you insert into the `Auth::validate()` method in your `Fortify::authenticateUsing()` callback:
+To enable this feature, you must define a `fallback` array inside the credentials you insert into the `Auth::validate()` method in your `Fortify::authenticateUsing()` callback:

 ```php